Assassin for Hire

-Assassin for Hire is a 1951 British crime film directed by Michael McCarthy and starring Sydney Tafler, Ronald Howard and Katharine Blake.
+Assassin for Hire is a 1951 British crime film directed by Michael McCarthy and starring Sydney Tafler, Ronald Howard and Katherine Blake.
 Its plot follows a contract killer who becomes stricken with remorse when he is led to believe he has murdered his brother.

 It was the first feature film made by Anglo-Amalgamated.
 It was made at Merton Park Studios from a screenplay by Rex Rienits.
 It was intended as a supporting feature, although it may have been shown as a headline feature in some cinemas.

 Plot

 Antonio Riccardi, a young British criminal of Italian heritage, works as a professional contract killer in order to pay for his gifted younger brother's violin lessons so that he can escape from a life of poverty and crime.
 A series of mistakes lead him to wrongly believe he has killed his brother, and he confesses his crimes to the police.